kashyab12/seek/README.md

 ```

 ### todos
+* ~~how do I bundle the py scripts with electron?
+Does this work with auto-updating?~~ Need to get rid of python since the usage is trivial.
+On looking into the bundling process, integrating python would require including py binaries with the app leading to a fat deb file.
 * file searching! next most imp item.
 * for queries which don't map to app or file -> open in default browser?
 * other interesting queries?